Saturday, June 16, 2018

 There will be no refunds of entry fees due to reasons of injury, changes in your scheduling, etc. This is a common policy for most events as we are typically undertaking considerable expenses leading into race day.
 Entry fees will be considered a donation to our non-profit Agricultural Society, its programming and infrastructure improvements.

-If you can’t make the event for some reason and have found someone else to use your bib, please inform us of the new registrant information at firstname.lastname@example.org.
+If you can’t make the event for some reason and have found someone else to use your bib, you can transfer your bib to another participant through the on-line registration process or by contacting us at firstname.lastname@example.org.
 We need name, address, including postal, e-mail, phone, birthdate and preferred shirt size.
-We will use our administrative superpowers to ensure the bib information is updated in the system.
 Our primary interest is making sure we know who is on the course in case an emergency situation should arise as well as for accurate prizing if applicable.
 You and the person using your bib could be prohibited from participating in the future if we detect this happening.
 Takes just a minute to send us an email and keep us in the loop.
 We’re not mean like horses.
 That’s all we ask.

 There can be considerable expenses incurred by our non-profit Agricultural Society in setting up a race event.
 As cancellation will typically occur at the last moment, there will be no refunds where the event has to be cancelled due to an “Act Of God.”
 This would be defined as the occurrence of extreme weather – persistent lightning through the morning as an example -which represents a danger to the particpants/volunteers OR leads to an impassable roadway which is impossible to route around.
 Post-catastrophic event, we will weigh the situation relative to our expenses and look at either a re-schedule and or a discount policy for the next year.